Keeping your employees safe

 We’ve made temporary changes to our plan benefits to help ensure members have the greatest access to care during the pandemic.
 We also have listed a number of tips and resources they can consider to protect their health, safety, and well-being.
 Read our tips.

 According to the CDC, there is no definitive test to determine if it’s safe to return to the workplace, but there are steps you can take to keep your workplace as safe as possible.
-The U.S. Department of Labor and Department of Health and Human Services has released a joint publication discussing preparing workplaces for COVID-19.
+The U.S. Department of Labor offers this "COVID-19 Workplace Safety Plan".

 Keeping employees safe